This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no time!

 At the bare minimum, these are the things you should know about your target customers:

 - What is their gender?
-Yes, this is the 21st century, but women and men still make very different purchasing decisions for a variety of complex reasons.
+Yes, this is the 21st century, but gender identity still makes a difference when it comes to patterns in purchasing decisions for a variety of complex reasons.

 - What are their interests or hobbies?
 Finding out what people are into will help you connect with them.
 Even if they don’t buy from you, you’ve made a new friend.
 Everyone needs friends.